This page details our:

 - To comport yourself in a manner appropriate for a public online community platform, including refraining from threats of violence, intimidating, bullying, harassment, trolling, or other activities that tend to disrupt good-faith conversation.

-- To respect that Diction Dude and its authorized designates may moderate the Community Forum and relevant site comments in any manner it sees fit, subject to Diction Dude’s sole discretion.
+- To respect that Diction Dude and its authorized designates may moderate the this site and any related sites or online properties in any manner it sees fit, subject to Diction Dude’s sole discretion.